UlyssesZh/UlyssesZh.github.io/_posts/2023-05-01-free-trade.md

 ---
-title: 'Free trade (single good case)'
+title: Free trade (single good case)
 date: 2023-05-01 17:10:11 -0700
 categories:
   - economics
 tags:
   - global economy
   - from zhihu
 layout: post
+excerpt: >
-excerpt: 'I set up a simple model to determine the production and consumption in free trade between nations.'
+  I set up a simple model to determine the production and consumption in free trade between nations.
 ---

 *This article is translated from a Chinese [article](https://zhuanlan.zhihu.com/p/424773907) on my Zhihu account.